Steve78392/discord-bot/README.md

+# 🤖 Discord Bot

 ## Introduction
-This bot has been made to learn Discord.py and it is not useful on a server.
+This bot has been made by me with goal to learning Discord.py, it may not be useful on your Discord server.
+You are free to use my code in your Discord.py bot without asking me for permission.

-## Prerequisites
+## ⚙️ Prerequisites
 You must have following installed on your computer for this bot to work correctly:
 * A **Discord bot token** from Discord Developer Program.
 * **Python 3.10+**